rubrikinc/terraform-provider-polaris/docs/resources/aws_cnp_account_attachments.md

 description: |-
   The aws_cnp_account_attachments resource attaches AWS instance profiles and AWS roles to an RSC cloud account.
-  -> Note: The features field takes only the feature names and not the permission groups associated with the features.
+  -> Note: Permission groups for each feature are read from the cloud account managed by polaris_aws_cnp_account when artifacts are registered.
+The features field is retained for backwards compatibility and is deprecated.
 ---

 # polaris_aws_cnp_account_attachments (Resource)